A smart factory is a facility that uses information and communication technologies to monitor and control the production process.

 Analyzing your production data

 Once you have collected all of your production data, you need to start analyzing it to see where there are bottlenecks or inefficiencies in your process.
-That can be done with specialized software that helps you model and simulate your approach to make changes and improve your production efficiency.
+That can be done with specialized software that helps you model and simulate your approach to make changes and improve production efficiency.

 Implementing Industry 4.0 technologies